hashicorp/terraform-provider-azurerm/website/docs/r/private_dns_resolver_virtual_network_link.html.markdown

 * `dns_forwarding_ruleset_id` - (Required) Specifies the ID of the Private DNS Resolver DNS Forwarding Ruleset.
 Changing this forces a new Private DNS Resolver Virtual Network Link to be created.

 * `virtual_network_id` - (Required) The ID of the Virtual Network that is linked to the Private DNS Resolver Virtual Network Link.
+Changing this forces a new resource to be created.

 * `metadata` - (Optional) Metadata attached to the Private DNS Resolver Virtual Network Link.